-We are exposed to many different man-made chemical compounds every day, with exposure to new toxicants being much higher than what our ancestors experienced.
+Exposure to many different man-made chemical compounds occurs every day, and our exposure to new toxicants well exceeds what our ancestors experienced.
 Your body has fascinating ways of breaking down and eliminating toxicants, medications, and even hormones made in the body.

 GSTs: phase II detoxification enzymes

 The glutathione S-transferase genes code for enzymes involved in the removal of a variety of carcinogens and environmental toxins.[ref]

 These phase II detoxification enzymes combine the metabolites from phase I with molecules that make them less toxic and more easily excreted.